joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 ### Native authentication

-One major limitation of web-only authentication is, well, its web-only.
+One major limitation of web-only authentication is, well, its web only.
 That limits us to only interacting with our server via HTML and JavaScript.
 You’re out of luck if you need to make an authenticated HTTP request.
 And since those usually power the interesting native screens, those are off the table, too.

 Native authentication in a hybrid app follows this rough outline: